Szilágyi Mihály, the kingmaker

 However, Lord Szilágyi freed himself with the help of his cook: while Lábatlan Gergely, the captain of Világos castle was away, the cook and three loyal men alarmed the guards that the Turks were coming.
 The warriors left the castle and Szilágyi disarmed the few men who were guarding the gate, with the help of a few peasants whom he had hired.
 He took control of the castle and sent a message to Matthias.
 The king pardoned him and they made peace in Várkony.
 In 1459, Szilágyi was fighting the Turks again with renewed vigor.
 The king appointed him as the Chief Captain of the southern parts of the kingdom and Szilágyi was made the Voivode of Transylvania as well.

 In the autumn of 1459, Ottoman armies broke through the southern frontier, they were following the line of the Danube all the way to Futak, destroying everything.
 They were led by Bey Ali Mihaloglu.
 Szilágyi first hurried to fortify the castles near the Lower-Danube, and then, defeated the Turks with the help of Szokolyi Péter.
 In 1460, Matthias affirmed the peace with Szilágyi.
-Also, the king removed 12 high-ranking noblemen from his court who were the enemy of his uncle.
+Also, the king removed 12 high-ranking noblemen from his court who was the enemy of his uncle.

 In response to the Turk attack, Szilágyi led a retaliatory campaign in Serbia in 1460.
 He fought a battle against Bey Ali Mihaloglu at Posasin, near Szendrő (Smederovo) castle in Serbia.
 Unfortunately, he had a lot smaller number of warriors so his army was surrounded by the enemy.
 He was taken as a prisoner, captured by Bey Ali Mihaloglu who sent him to Constantinople, where he was tortured and allegedly sawed in half because he didn’t want to betray the weak points of Nándorfehérvár castle.
 Finally, the 60-year-old warrior was beheaded by Sultan Mehmed II.